 Automation and robotics engineers are often highly educated, highly specialized and highly sought-after, so they don't come cheap — especially in today's workplace, where automation and efficiency are top of mind for businesses across all industries.
 So to attract the kind of applicants you want to hire, you'll need to be prepared to make an enticing compensation offer.

-Randstad's 2019 Salary Guide can help you arrive at a competitive salary for these roles.
+Randstad's salary guide can help you arrive at a competitive salary for these roles.
 But that's not the full story: Competitive salaries vary greatly based on the cost of living in your area and other location-specific factors, so for a more accurate rate using the most up-to-date data available for your market, visit our salary calculator.

 Not every automation or robotics engineer will be a shoo-in for the role you're looking to fill.
 Sure, the right candidates will have to have experience automating certain types of processes, or designing robotics for applications — but what are your company's specific needs for these roles?
 Talk with the hiring manager and other engineers on your team to get specific about what this role entails and what kind of background a candidate would need to start adding value to your team from day one.